 Buddhism, like Unitarianism-Universalism (UU), has long provided a home for interfaith families and adult interfaith children, especially in places where there is no community specifically for interfaith families.

-One of the friends who has brought Buddhism into my family is Sharron Mendel Swain, who was raised by one Jewish and one Christian parent, found a spiritual home in Buddhism in her 20s, and now runs a UU religious education program.
+One of the friends who has brought Buddhism into my family is Sharron Mendel Swain, who was raised by one Jewish and one Christian parent, found a spiritual home in Buddhism in her 20s, and has been a UU religious educator.
 Her Buddhist practice is based on the teachings of peace activist and Vietnamese Buddhist monk Thich Nhat Hanh, who was nominated for the Nobel Peace Prize by Martin Luther King Jr., and created the Plum Village community in France.
 Recently, I asked Sharron about the appeal of Buddhism for her, as an interfaith child.

 Why does Buddhism seem to have particular appeal for some intermarried or interfaith people?

 The beautiful thing about Buddhism is that it never, in my experience, asks someone to choose.
 For example, in the Plum Village tradition in which I practice, it would be unthinkable to ask someone of mixed race parentage, “are you Black or are you White”?
 Same with asking someone with Vietnamese parents who was raised in the US: “are you Vietnamese or are you American?”
 Anyone who’s been around for any time would get it that you’re both!
 It would be like asking a child “are you your father’s child or your mother’s child”?
 Of course you are the child of both. . .

 One of the central tenets, if you can call it that, of this practice is the notion of “interbeing.”
 Interbeing is a deep recognition of how intricately interconnected our world is, from the subatomic level to the level of the cosmos.
 Looking deeply, it is possible to see that Christianity cannot exist without Judaism, and Judaism as it is today cannot exist independently of Christianity.